bahagh/aws_babbel_etl_pipeline-/Readme.md

  terraform apply
 ```

-#### And that's it the Event Processing Pipeline is set , please visit your aws console to check and test and thank you so much for investing the time to review my solution :) !
+#### And that's it the Event Processing Pipeline is set , please visit your aws console to check and test :) !